 Currently, using this approach, Dr. He’s team is in the process of identifying and studying “keystone” species whose removal could result in the collapse of the normal community structure and have significant impact on community functionality.

 Coevolution of the human host and its associated microbiota has led to sophisticated interactions to maintain a delicate homeostasis.
 Emerging evidence suggests that in addition to small molecules, peptides, and proteins, small regulatory noncoding RNAs (sRNAs) might play an important role in cross-domain interactions.
 Dr. He’s team is particularly interested in understanding the role of host tRNA-derived small RNAs in modulating host-microbial interactions.

-While focusing on research, Dr. He also enjoys opportunity to teach courses and mentor students and researchers over the years.
-Teaching has always been a pleasant experience for him.
-Since Dr. He joined the Forsyth Institute, he has been actively involved in giving lectures, including OB601, an oral microbiology course for Advanced Graduate Education Students offered at Harvard School of Dental Medicine; and AdvOB, an advance course in oral biology for graduate students in Boston University.
+While focusing on research, Dr. He has also enjoyed the opportunity to teach courses and mentor students and researchers over the years.
+Since Dr. He joined the Forsyth Institute, he has been actively involved in giving lectures, including OB601, an oral microbiology course for Advanced Graduate Education Students offered at Harvard School of Dental Medicine; and AdvOB, an advanced course in oral biology for graduate students at Boston University.

 Dr. He’s long-term goal is to continue his research on the forefront of oral microbiology.
 He aims to achieve comprehensive and systemic understanding of the oral microbiome and its impact on human health by integrating culture-independent multispecies multi-omics analysis and culture-dependent microbial-host physiological/pathogenic study.
 Meanwhile, he will continue to contribute to graduate programs at the Harvard School of Dental Medicine by giving lectures related to his fields of expertise.